faenrandir/a_careful_examination/documents/book_of_mormon/john_smith_dartmouth_professor.md

 Reddit user /u/astronautsaurus has been transcribing the writings of John Smith and pointing out similarities between his writings and the Book of Mormon (and LDS theology generally).

-_Note: I've slightly abridged and compiled the work below as well as made some minor adjustments for clarity and tone, softening some of the commentary (e.g., "undoubtedly -> "seems to be"), etc.  Consult the originals (which I linked to for each heading) for astronautsaurus's exact verbiage_
+_Note: I've slightly abridged and compiled the work below as well as made some minor adjustments for clarity and tone, softening some of the commentary (e.g., "undoubtedly -> "seems to be"), and correction of some mistakes (this John Smith was not JS's uncle) etc.  Consult the originals (which I linked to for each heading) for astronautsaurus's exact verbiage_

 ### [Pt 1 - planetary motion indicates God](https://www.reddit.com/r/exmormon/comments/8kdop7/rev_john_smith_v_the_bom_pt1/)